thetillhoff/master-thesis/src/example_hardware_0_1/AUTODETECTION.md

   - detect new (powered off) nodes and make them accessible (i.e. via ssh) -> power on, (install &) run os with predefined ssh-settings
   - delete (poweroff? proper deprovision with deleting disk contents?) nodes
   - instantiate more complex objects like vlans, firewalls, (virtual-/shared-/...)disks, load-balancers, managed databases The first two actions are relatively easy to accomplish.
-The later seems hard at first, but isn't this the perfect use-case for TOSCA as well?
+The later seems hard at first, but isn't this the perfect use case for TOSCA as well?
   Public cloud providers instantiate those with software-defined everything.
 Given the fitting hardware (supporting completely software-defining them), it must be possible to create a provider backend easily extensible via TOSCA.
 And this TOSCA-described provider backend requires only
   - detect new nodes and make them accessible
   - delete (poweroff?) nodes